Mario vs. Donkey Kong: Tipping Stars: Development and release

 A Mario vs. Donkey Kong tech demo was revealed at Game Developers Conference in March 2014 to show off the Nintendo Web Framework, a set of tools for developers to make Wii U games with common simple programming languages such as HTML5.
 In Nintendo's pre-E3 Digital Event video presentation, the game was confirmed for Wii U and was scheduled for release in 2015.
-Nintendo later revealed the final title, release dates, and the Nintendo 3DS version in Nintendo Direct presentation held in January, in addition the game's support for cross-platform play and cross-buy concepts.
+Nintendo later revealed the final title, release dates, and the Nintendo 3DS version in a Nintendo Direct presentation held in January, in addition to the game's support for cross-platform play and cross-buy.
 The game came in physical optical discs and 3DS game cards in Japan, and whilst Wii U and Nintendo 3DS game cases were available at retail in Europe, they did not include physical media, but rather a printed download code to be used in the respective Nintendo eShop.

 Due to the Nintendo eShop closure for Wii U and Nintendo 3DS on March 27, 2023, the game is no longer available outside of Japan due to being digital only.